Hephaestus-Arm/HephaestusArm2/assembly.md

 # 8 Gripper Assembely
 Push the gripper servo into its hole on the main gripper body.

+**Please note we are aware of a tolerancing issue on this part.
+You can check if you are affected, by measuring the width of the slot (if you get a measurement of less than 11.9 you are affected), or by attempting to seat the servo.
+If you are affected by this contact the lab staff to get a replacement, if you are virtual follow the instructions on the protip below for how to widen the slot. **
 ```
 Protip: Do not apply force on the spline of the servo you risk damaging it
-Protip: If your gripper servo is not able to be pushed in by hand, do not hammer it, instead file the inside of the slot.
+Protip: If your gripper servo is not able to be pushed in by hand, do not hammer it or force it in, doing so risks damaging the servo lightly sand the outside of the servo and file the inside of the slot as needed.
 ```

 <img src="photos/41.jpg" width="300">